-Xcode is a complete developer toolset for creating apps for Mac, iPhone, iPad and Apple Watch.
+Xcode is a complete developer toolset for creating apps for Mac, iPhone, iPad, Apple Watch, and Apple TV.
 Xcode brings user interface design, coding, testing, debugging, and submitting to the App Store all into a unified workflow.

 Downloading and Updating Xcode

 The current release of Xcode is available as a free download from the Mac App Store.
 The Mac App Store will notify you when an update is available or you can have macOS update automatically as it becomes available.

 The latest beta versions of Xcode can be downloaded from the Xcode download page.
 Previous versions of Xcode can also be downloaded here.
 To download beta or previous versions of Xcode, simply sign in with your Apple ID.
 Program membership is not required.